ccao-data/service-spark-iasworld/README.md

 # Spark Extractor for iasWorld

-This repository contains the dependencies and code necessary to run [Spark](https://spark.apache.org/docs/latest/) extract jobs targeting the CCAO's iasWorld system-of-record.
+This repository contains the dependencies and code necessary to run [Spark](https://spark.apache.org/docs/latest/) extract jobs targeting Cook County's iasWorld property system-of-record.
 It is a replacement for [`service-sqoop-iasworld`](https://github.com/ccao-data/service-sqoop-iasworld), which is now deprecated.